 I was at the movies with friends when it happened.
 I felt tightness in my chest, I started sweating, and my left arm felt like dead weight—all the classic symptoms I knew men have during a heart attack.
 I kept trying to put my arm on the armrest, but it wouldn’t stay there—it just felt so heavy.

 I thought about getting up and going to the rest room, but I was scared to isolate myself.
 I had recently come back from a work conference, where a woman had stepped away from dinner because she didn’t feel well, had a heart attack, and died.
-In total denial—and in silent fear—I decided to ignore the problem and hoped it’d go away; I didn’t even tell my friends what was happening.
+In total denial—and silent fear—I decided to ignore the problem and hope it’d go away; I didn’t even tell my friends what was happening.

 I felt disoriented, but I sat through the rest of the movie.
 By the time it ended I felt pretty okay, so I did something that seems unbelievable now: I went to Wendy’s for a spicy chicken sandwich and fries and called it a night.
 Later that weekend, though, I had two or three more episodes where I’d get completely exhausted doing everyday tasks.
 I couldn’t even vacuum without having to take breaks.